The Common Cold: Why Is My Child Always Sick?

 Did you know toddlers in the U.S. average as many as eight colds a year?
 School age children (preteens) average five or six colds annually.
 Some parents are unaware of these numbers.
 They are high relative to adults who only average two to three colds annually.

 At any given time there may be more than 200 common cold viruses circulating.
 Young children are building their immunity as they get sick and then subsequently recover from these infections.

 What Should a Parent Do?

-Here are seven tips to consider:
+Here are six tips to consider: